 Continuing Education Requirements

 Effective October 1, 2019: To maintain certification, CGAT certificate holders are required to complete 16 hours of CPE every 2 years.
-GFOAA offers the following conferences annually: GFOAA Annual Conference (16 hours CPE), the CGAT Summer Conference (6 hours of CPE) and the GFOAA Summer Conference (16 hours of CPE).
-Similar courses may be offered by other governmental accounting organizations.
-CPE certificates should be reported to GFOAA, Professional Development Committee, PO Box 240574, Montgomery, AL 36124-0574.
+GFOAA offers the following conferences annually: GFOAA Annual Conference (16 hours CPE), the CGAT Summer Conference (6 hours of CPE), and the GFOAA Summer Conference (16 hours of CPE).
+Similar courses may be offered by other governmental accounting organizations, please verify credentialing with them directly with GFOAA.
+CGAT graduates are required to keep up with their own CE hours.
+CPE hours should be reported to GFOAA, Professional Development Committee, PO Box 240574, Montgomery, AL 36124-0574.

 Government Finance Officers Association of Alabama